ethyca/fides/docs/fidesops/docs/development/contributing_details.md

 ## API Endpoints

 ### Postman API Collection
-Our [Fidesops Postman Collection](../postman/Fidesops.postman_collection.json) can be used to test Fidesops endpoints.
+Our [fidesops Postman Collection](../postman/Fidesops.postman_collection.json) can be used to test fidesops endpoints.

 Follow our [Using Postman](../postman/using_postman.md) guide to learn more about the how to use the collection.